irsol/Udemy/Docker/docker_compose.md

 - Version 3.x, the latest and recommended version, designed to be cross-compatible between Compose and the Docker Engine’s swarm mode.
 This is specified with a version: '3' or version: '3.1', etc., entry at the root of the YAML.

+#### Managing Microservices with Docker Compose

+Run Voting app.

+- Vote app is written in Flask, Result app is written in Express and gets updated in a real time.

+ How everything works together:

+voting-app Python --> redis Redis --> worker .NET --> db PostgreSQL --> result-app Node.js

+This is a nice eample of Microservices based architecture.

+#### Dockerize your Web Apps

+Files you need to dockerize your web app:

+- Dockerfile
+- .dockerignore
+- docker-compose.yml
+- .env